kimiakhs/Muscle-activation-OpenSim-sEMG/README.md

 2. Modify the optimal_force based on your application.

 # Static optimization
-1. Load the scaled model.
+2. Load the scaled model.
-2. Lock these coordinates: (rx ry rz tx ty tz).
+3. Lock these coordinates: (rx ry rz tx ty tz).
-3. Open the static optimization tool window.
+4. Open the static optimization tool window.
-4. Load the inverse dynamics results.
+5. Load the inverse dynamics results.
-5. On the Actuators & External Loads tab, in External Loads space add the corresponding .xml file.
+6. On the Actuators & External Loads tab, in External Loads space add the corresponding .xml file.
-6. And in Actuators space add the .xml file corresponding to the reserved actuator.
+7. And in Actuators space add the .xml file corresponding to the reserved actuator.
-7. Save the results in the desired Directory.
+8. Save the results in the desired Directory.
-8. Run the static optimization.
+9. Run the static optimization.
-9. Open Plotting tool and plot activations.
+10. Open Plotting tool and plot activations.

 # sEMG
-1. sEMG data is shared on the sEMG folder on google drive.
+1. Get the sEMG data from the sEMG folder on google drive.
 2. Filter and save the data using this repo: (Link)
 3. Open Plotting.m.
 4. Change the file path on readmatrix function.